 Yetang is a cool and hip Chinese fashion ecommerce website that sells fashion and lifestyle products designed by relatively lesser known designers.
 The word Yetang translates into ‘wild candy’ and as you can deduce from the name, it is aimed towards the younger, hip generation of China.

 That is when she had the idea of selling trendy and affordable designs created by indie designers in China.
-Natasia knows that designer partners makes a very important part of her business ecology.
+Natasia knows that designer partners make a very important part of her business ecology.
 She has gone on record to claim Yetang to be an enterprise that helps young designers succeed.
 Yetang is partners with more than 2,500 designers, and that network is expanding rapidly.
-In its first full year in the industry, Yetang managed to sold 110,000 products from 800 designers.
-Currently Yetang enjoys more than a million monthly views.
-She believes that Yetang can nurture the market to make an even favourable environment for trendy ecommerce websites and that is where her sole focus remains.
+In its first full year in the industry, Yetang managed to sell 110,000 products from 800 designers.
+Currently, Yetang enjoys more than a million monthly views.
+She believes that Yetang can nurture the market to make an even favorable environment for trendy ecommerce websites and that is where her sole focus remains.

 Thet Mon Aye & Zarni Nway Oo (Myanmar) – Cofounders, Star Ticket

 Star Ticket is the brainchild of the brother-sister duo of Thet Mon Aye & Zarni Nway Oo.

 In Myanmar, bus travel is the most common form of transport that people choose to take.
 People consider it to be more convenient and efficient than train travel even for longer cross-country travel.
 However, booking tickets for these bus rides can be troublesome.
 Myanmar was still stuck in the analog era of ticket booking and this young sibling duo decided to change that for the betterment of the people and their country.